 The official currency of countries in Europe that belong to the European Union is the euro (€).

 The vast majority of European countries are part of the European Union, allowing travelers to use euros regardless of where they visit.
-However, there are several exceptions, including Bulgaria, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden, and Switzerland.
+However, there are several exceptions, including Bulgaria, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden, Switzerland, and the United Kingdom.
 These countries use their own currency and travelers should acquire such.

 Most major European cities and establishments accept the euro and sometimes the dollar.
 You can carry both or pay electronically with Mastercard, Visa, or American Express should an establishment accept these forms of payment.
 We advise taking cash with you on your trip as you may not find ATMs or access to electronic payments in rural areas or remote towns and villages.

-Zicasso can help you plan every aspect and detail of your trip, from booking accommodation and tours to arranging transfers.
-To find inspiration for trips, visit our European Tours & Vacations, a collection of customizable itineraries curated by our destination experts.
+Zicasso can help you plan every detail of your trip, from booking accommodation and tours to arranging transfers.
+To find inspiration for trips, visit our European tours and vacations, a collection of customizable itineraries curated by our destination experts.
 Working with a travel specialist, you can make changes to these or book them as they are.

-You can also find more ideas from our 10 Most Requested European Itineraries and 7 Perfect Itineraries for First-Timers to Europe.
+You can also find more ideas from our 12 most requested European itineraries and our 7 Europe itineraries for first-timers.
 Your itinerary design is our priority and we can make adjustments until you are completely satisfied.

-You can browse our European Tours & Vacations for recommendations and itinerary ideas for your trip to Europe.
-Whether you wish to explore the central European gems like Germany and Austria or spend your summer on Greece, Italy, or Croatia’s Mediterranean beaches, you can find an itinerary that sparks your imagination from this collection or create your own custom trip.
+You can browse our European tours and vacations for recommendations and itinerary ideas for your trip to Europe.
+Whether you wish to explore central European gems like Germany and Austria or spend your summer on Greece, Italy, or Croatia’s Mediterranean beaches, you can find an itinerary that sparks your imagination from this collection or create your own custom trip.